-We pay CenTra the direct variable cost of maintenance, fueling and other operational support costs for services delivered at our affiliate's trucking terminals that are geographically remote form our own facilities.
+We pay CenTra the direct variable cost of maintenance, fueling and other operational support costs for services delivered at our affiliate's trucking terminals that are geographically remote from our own facilities.
 Such costs are billed when incurred, paid on a routine basis, and reflect actual labor utilization, repair parts costs or quantities of fuel purchased.
 In connection with our transportation services, we also pay tolls and other fees for international bridge crossings to certain related entities which are under common control with CenTra.
-The cost of providing these services for 2016 totaled \$2.7 million.
+The cost of providing these services for 2017 totaled \$2.7 million.

-We currently lease 36 office, terminal and yard facilities from affiliates of CenTra, based on either month-to-month or contractual, multi-year lease arrangements which are billed and paid monthly.
-We paid an aggregate of \$17.2 million in rent and related costs to affiliates in 2016.
+We currently lease 36 office, terminal and yard facilities from affiliates of CenTra, based on either month-to-month or contractual, multi-year lease arrangements that are billed and paid monthly.
+We paid an aggregate of \$17.0 million in rent and related costs to affiliates in 2017.
 We believe that the rent we currently pay for these properties is at market rates.

-We purchase our workers compensation, property and casualty, and other general liability insurance from an insurance company controlled by our majority shareholders.
-Our employee health care benefits and 401(k) programs are also provided by this affiliate.
-We paid this affiliate \$44.5 million for 2016.
+We purchase our commercial auto liability, commercial general liability, workers compensation, motor cargo liability and other insurance from an insurance company controlled by one of our majority shareholders.
+In addition, our employee health care benefits and 401(k) programs are provided by this affiliate.
+In 2017, we paid this affiliate \$56.0 million.
 We believe that the rates we paid for these services reflect market rates.